zecure/shadowd.zecure.org/content/overview/user_interface.md

 weight: 30
 ---

-The web-based user interface is used to configure and manage the daemon.

 ## Dependencies

 You need a [database]({{< ref "overview/shadowd.md#database" >}}) and a web server with PHP support as well as the PHP command line interface.

- * apache / lighttpd / ...
+ * Apache / Lighttpd / NGINX / ...
  * php5-cgi
  * php5-cli
  * php5-mysql / php5-pgsql